baetis-ma/testbench/index.md

     #column 4 is trigger value
     #    - neg value will not contribute to trigger
     #    - each >= 0 value will contribute to trig word
-    #    - trig generated on first occurance of trig word
+    #    - trig generated on first occurrence of trig word

     #str1u     13   1    -1